-I am a PhD Student at the Automatic Control Laboratory at ETH Zürich under the supervision of Prof. Florian Dörfler.
+I am a PhD Student at the Automatic Control Laboratory at ETH Zürich under the supervision of Prof. Florian Dörfler (main advisor) and Prof. Alessio Figalli (second advisor).
 I am part of NCCR Automation.

-My current research interests include optimal transport and gradient flows in the Wasserstein space, with applications in robust optimization and game theory.
+My current research interests include optimal transport and gradient flows in the Wasserstein space, with applications in control theory, robust optimization, and game theory.

 I regularly offer student projects: see here if interested.